If you want to make the most out of life, start your week a little earlier! Here are 10 things to do on Sunday to have the most amazing week ever.

 7. Create A Workout Plan

 If you’re like me, you must know how important exercise is.
 It’s not just about losing weight or looking like a model, it’s about feeling better physically and mentally.
-A morning workout can really change your day, you seriously have to try it, if you haven’t.
+A morning workout can really change your day putting you in a more positive and proactive state.

 That being said… If I don’t have a workout plan for the week, I end up skipping exercising altogether.
 Therefore, on Sunday – I decide which workouts I want to do during the week.

-I decide all that upfront and it really helps me stick to that workout schedule.
+I decide upfront and it really helps me stick to that workout schedule.

 8. Plan Fun Activities For The Week